Fiete Arp

-Arp began his football career with his hometown club, SV Wahlstedt, before joining Hamburger SV's youth system at U11 level.
-He broke through to the first team in 2017, and earned a move to Bayern Munich ahead of the 2019–20 season.
-Struggling to make an impact, Arp was sent on loan to 2.
-Bundesliga club Holstein Kiel in June 2021, he later signed permanently with the club in 2022.
+A graduate of Hamburger SV's academy, Arp became the first Bundesliga goalscorer born in the 2000s when he struck for Hamburg against Hertha BSC in October 2017, aged 17 years 295 days.
+After 35 senior appearances he joined Bayern Munich in 2019, featuring mainly for their reserve side before spending a season on loan at Holstein Kiel.
+He signed permanently for Kiel in 2022 and played during the club's debut Bundesliga campaign before moving to newly promoted Danish Superliga club OB on a three-year contract in June 2025.

-He has gained five caps for the Germany U19 team, scoring two goals.
+Internationally, Arp captained Germany's under-17 team to the quarter-finals of the 2017 FIFA U-17 World Cup, finishing joint-fourth in the scoring charts with five goals and winning the tournament's Goal of the Tournament award.
+He has represented Germany at every youth level from U16 to U21 and received the Fritz Walter Medal in gold for the U17 age group in 2017.

 Club career

 Early career

 Arp was born in Bad Segeberg, Schleswig-Holstein and grew up with his separated parents in Bad Segeberg and nearby Wahlstedt.
 At the age of 4, he started playing football at SV Wahlstedt.
 His first major success was winning the 2008 Gothia Cup with the U11 team of the Segeberg District Football Association.

 For the 2010–11 season, Arp moved to the Hamburger SV youth academy, where he initially played with the U11 team.
 In the 2015–16 and 2016–17 seasons, Arp scored 36 goals in a total of 44 appearances in the Under 17 Bundesliga and was the top scorer of the North/Northeast group with 26 goals in the 2016–17 season.
 During the winter break of the 2016–17 season, Arp was included with the Hamburger SV first team under head coach Markus Gisdol.
 In the second half of the season, in parallel to appearances in the U17 league – he also appeared in the Under 19 Bundesliga, in which he scored 2 goals in 4 appearances by the end of the season.
 For his achievements, Arp received the golden Fritz Walter Medal in the U17 age group in July 2017.